 4. Who is going to train your Lab?
 Do you have this experience?

-- If you already have another dog at home, sanitizing for Parvo is of upmost.
+If you already have another dog at home, sanitizing for Parvo is of upmost.
 How are you going to separate your existing dog from the new puppy for 6-7 weeks til your puppy has more of the puppy shots?
 And what do you know about Parvo?
 Are you aware this kills puppies?
 I send a puppy home with 3 puppy shots but you have 8 more weeks of shots.
-The puppy does NOT go out in the backyard til the puppy has 2 more puppy shots.
+The puppy should NOT go out in the backyard til the puppy has 2 more puppy shots.
 Hard floor that is sanitized with Pro Logic or Virkon to kill Parvo is essential.

 A crate?
 A portable pen?
-You don't take a pup home and let them run around all over the place.
+You shouldn't take a pup home and let them run around all over the place.
 Before discussing with me over the phone a reservation you need to of updated with your Vet the latest on Parvo for your area and plus, discuss the plan and layout for where the puppy is coming home to.